googlearchive/drive-music-player/README.md

+# Deprecated

+This sample is no longer maintained.
+No further updates will be made.

 # Music Player Demo for Google Drive

 > Note: This is not an official Google Product.
 This is a sample application demonstrating how to build a fully client side Google Drive application.
 It is currently deployed and running and is supported on a best effort basis.